 The Church's teachings on free will remind me a lot of these traffic strings on the 401.
 In the orthodox Western church, theologians like to remind their faithful flock that God gives each person free will at birth.
 This doctrine of free will prevents people from falling into a tar pit of fatalism and despair, because people still have a glimmer of hope with regard to their own free will.
 Although the doctrines of original sin and grace dictate that they don't have a lot of free will, they know they still have the choice to pay attention and brake on time, and thereby prevent a major pile-up!

-Of course, if they make a mistake, and misjudge the timing, and cause a major pile-up, they'll accused by the Church of a massive failure of piety.
+Of course, if they make a mistake, and misjudge the timing, and cause a major pile-up in the left-hand lane, they'll accused by the Church of a massive failure of piety.

 You should be aware, though, that if you decide to pull into the right-hand lane you'll be considered a heretic.
 Or a Concinnate Christian.
 Or a person who trusts God.
 Or a follower of Jesus' message.

-Free will is a pain in the ass, eh?
+Free will is a pain in the ass, don't you think?

 * My apologies for exclusively using the male gender in these paragraphs.
 My intent is not to point fingers at male drivers, but simply to avoid the awkward use of he/she and his/her phrasing in my sentences.
 Next time I'll try to remember to use "she" as the gender in my example.